cresca/cresca.github.io/_posts/2016-10-26-ppc-marketing-specialist.md

 ## The following would garner preference but certainly isn’t required:
 - Knowledge of Google AdWords, Bing Ads or similar PPC platforms
 - Experience with Google Analytics
-- Other program experience such as LinkedIn Advertising, AdRoll Remarketing, et al
+- Other program experience such as LinkedIn Advertising, AdRoll Remarketing, et al.